Bushfires in Australia: Impact on wildlife and fauna

 Wildlife ecologist Professor Euan Ritchie from Deakin University says that when fires have passed, frogs and skinks are left vulnerable when their habitats have been destroyed.
 Loss of habitat also affects already endangered species such as the western ground parrot, the Leadbeater's possum, the Mallee emu-wren (a bird which cannot fly very far), and Gilbert's potoroo.
 Beekeepers have also lost hives in bushfires.

 Kangaroos and wallabies can move quickly trying to escape from fires.
 However, The Guardian reported in January 2020 that dozens, maybe hundreds of kangaroos "perished in their droves" as they tried to outrun the flames near Batlow in NSW.
 The most resilient animals are those that can burrow or fly.
 Possums often get singed, but can sometimes hide in tree hollows.
 Wombats and snakes tend to go underground.

 Goannas can benefit from bushfires.
 Dickman says: "In central Australia, we've seen goannas coming out from their burrows after a fire and picking off injured animals – singed birds, young birds, small mammals, surface-dwelling lizards, and snakes."

 Next to the impact on wildlife stands the impact on fauna and flora.
 85% of the plants found in Australia are endemic.
 Likewise, various species of extinct varieties plants are only found in the forests of Australia.
 Many species are adapted to recover from bushfires by for example growing from seeds waiting dormant in nearby soils.
-But the 2019-2020 bushfires occurred at a scale and intensity that is unprecedented according to wildlife ecologist Sarah Legge.
+But the 2019-20 Australian bushfire season occurred at a scale and intensity that is unprecedented according to wildlife ecologist Sarah Legge.
 During the 2019-2020 bushfires, 11 Australian bioregions, 17 major native vegetation groups were severely burnt.
 Also, up to 67%-83% of the globally significant rainforests and eucalypt forests and woodlands were severely burnt.

 Impact on humans

 The most devastating impact on humans is that bushfires have killed over 800 people since 1851.
-In addition to loss of life, homes, properties, and livestock are destroyed potentially leaving people homeless, traumatized, and without access to electricity, telecommunications and, in some cases, to drinking water. here are some discussions about the number of people who were indirectly killed by the fires, but the number is most likely to lay somewhere around 400.
+In addition to loss of life, homes, properties, and livestock are destroyed potentially leaving people homeless, traumatised, and without access to electricity, telecommunications and, in some cases, to drinking water. here are some discussions about the number of people who were indirectly killed by the fires, but the number is most likely to lay somewhere around 400.